Gageperrin/it-notes/RHSCA.md

 * `ssh localhost` connects to the localhost.
 * `ssh -Y linda@localhost` allows user to login as Linda on the localhost with a GUI.

+### Lesson 6: Managing Users and Groups

+#### 6.1 Understanding the Need for User Accounts ####

+A user is a security principle.
+User accounts are used to provide individuals or processes with access to system resources.
+Processes use system accounts (low user ID).
+People use regular user accounts (high user ID).

+#### 6.2 Understanding User Properties ####

+Syntax for user properties:
+`student:x:1000:1000:student:/home/student:bin/bash`
+name:password:UID (user):GID (group):GECOS (additional info):home directory:default shell

+#### 6.3 Creating and Managing Users ####

+`useradd` is used to create user accounts.
+Option `-c` adds a comment.
+`usermod` modifies user accounts. `-G` creates a new list of supplementary groups. `-aG` appends to a list of groups.
+`userdel` deletes user accounts. `-f` forces the deletion. `-r` removes home directory and mail spool as well.
+Not advised to use `-r` unless absolutely necessary.
+`passwd` sets passwords. `-l` locks the password. `-u` unlocks the password. `-e` expires the password.

+#### 6.4 Managing User Default Settings ####

+`useradd -D` specifies default settings from the command line. `-D` prints some of the defaults.
+Files in `/etc/default/useradd` apply to `useradd` only.

+* `GROUP=100` is overwritten and is no longer relevant.
+* Can alternatively write default settings to `/etc/login.defs`.
+* Files in /etc/skel are templates automatically placed in a new user's home directory when the user is created.

+#### 6.5 Understanding `/etc/passwd` and `/etc/shadow` ####

+`/etc/passwd` stores user properties.`/etc/shadow` stores password properties.
+It is bad practice to edit `/etc/shadow` through a file editor. `/etc/group` stores group properties.

+#### 6.6 Understanding Group Membership ####

+Each user must be a member of at least one group.
+Primary group membership is managed through `/etc/passwd`.
+The user primary group becomes group-owner if a user creates a file.
+Secondary groups can be defined as well, and these are managed through `/etc/groups`.
+Use `id` to see which groups a user is a member of.

+#### 6.7 Creating and Managing Groups ####

+`groupadd` adds a group. `groupdel` and `groupmod` can be used to delete and modify groups respectively.
+Their options are not particularly useful in most cases.

+`lid -g [groupname]` lists all users that are a member of a specific group.

+#### 6.8 Managing Password Properties ####

+Basic password requirements are set in `/etc/login.defs`.
+Pluggable Authentication Modules (PAM) can be used for advanced password properties (cf. pam_tally2 module).
+To change password settings for current users use, `chage` or `passwd` as root user.

+[Lab]

+### Lesson 7: Managing Permissions

+#### 7.1 Understanding Ownership ####

+Every file has a user owner, a group owner, and the 'others' entity that is also granted permissions `ugo`.
+Linux permissions are not additive, they are applied by sequentially checking levels of ownership.

+`ls -l` displays current ownership and associated permissions.

+`drwx------` - `d` indicates directory. `rwx` indicates read-write-execute permission for the user-owner.
+The second set of dashes is for group permission.
+The third is for others.
+The second and third groups here have no read-write-execute permissions.

+#### 7.2 Changing File Ownership ####

+Use `chown user[:group] file` to set user-ownership.
+Group name is not required.
+Use `chgrp group file` to set group ownership.

+#### 7.3 Understanding Basic Permissions ####

+Three kinds of permissions: Read (4), Write (2), Execute (1).
+Read can read files and list the directory.
+Write can modify files and delete or create directories.
+Execute can run files and `cd` into the directory.
+Read and execute are needed together.

+#### 7.4 Managing Basic Permissions ####

+Use `chmod` to manage permissions.
+It can be used in absolute or relative mode.

+Example of absolute mode: `chmod 750 myfile`
+7 = Read (4) + Write (2) + Execute (1) for user.
+5 = Read (4) + Execute (1) for group.
+0 = Nothing for others.

+Examples of relative mode:
+`chmod +x myscript` makes the the script executable for all users (implied `ugo`).
+`chmod u+x myscript` will grant the owner execution permissons.

+#### 7.5 Understanding `umask` ####

+The `umask` is a shell setting that subtracts the `umask` from the default permissions.
+Default permissions for a file are 666.
+Default permissions for a directory are 777. `umask` is applied to a shell, not a file.
+A `umask` setting of 022 will make all new files 644 and directories 755.
+It removes write permissons from the group and others.

+#### 7.6 Understanding Special Permissions ####

+`suid` (4) - set user id - means one can run a file as owner. `sgid` (2) - set group id - means one can run a file as group owner.
+If set on a directory, any files in the directory will inherit the group owner.
+Sticky bit (1) means a directory can be deleted only if user is the owner.

+#### 7.7 Managing Special Permissions ####

+`suid` can be written as `chmod 4770 myfile` or `chmod u+s myfile`.
+It is dangerous and should not be used in most circumstances because it creates a  subshell that makes the user root and can jeopardize the entire system.
+Files like `/usr/bin/passwd` use `suid` because it needs permissions to access `/etc/shadow`.

+`sgid` can be written as `chmod 2770 mydir` or `chmod g+s mydir`.

+Sticky bit is applied through `chmod 1770 mydir` or `chmod +t mydir`.

+#### 7.8 Understanding ACLs ####

+Access Control Lists are used to grant permissions to additional users and groups.
+The normal ACL applies to existing files only.Use a default ACL on a directory if you want it to apply to new files also. `getfacl` shows current settings.

+Example: `setfacl -R -m g:somegroup:rx /data/groups`.
+This sets an ACL recurisvely on some group where `-m` modifies and `rx` are the permissions.
+To ensure new files are categorized in this ACL, run `setfacl -m d:g:somegroup:rx /data/groups`.
+A `+` at the end of a file's permissions means an ACL is active.
+The default ACL set on a directory is inherited by its files.

+#### 7.9 Managing ACLs ####

+Video demonstration of 7.8's principles.

+#### 7.10 Troubleshooting Permissions ####

+Demonstration of identifying permissions.